casangi/casadocs/docs/index.rst

 (`VLA <https://public.nrao.edu/venue/the-very-large-array/>`__),
 and is often used also for other radio telescopes.

-**6.2.0/5.8.0 Release**
+**6.2.1 Release**

-CASA 6.2.0/5.8.0 can now be (`downloaded <https://casa.nrao.edu/casa_obtaining.shtml>`__) for general use.
-CASA 6.2.0 and 5.8.0 are scientifically equivalent, but CASA 6.2.0 is based on Python 3, while CASA 5.8.0 is the final version of the CASA 5 series that is based on Python 2.
-CASA 6.2.0 is available either as a downloadable tar-file, or through pip-wheel installation, which gives flexibility to integrate CASA into a customized Python environment.
+CASA 6.2.1 can now be `downloaded <https://casa.nrao.edu/casa_obtaining.shtml>`__ for general use.
+CASA 6.2.1 is based on the prior 6.2.0 release and includes the **Pipeline** software package for `ALMA <https://almascience.nrao.edu/processing/science-pipeline>`__ and `VLA <https://science.nrao.edu/facilities/vla/data-processing/pipeline>`__ operations.
+CASA 6.2.1 is available either as a downloadable tar-file, or through pip-wheel installation, which gives flexibility to integrate CASA into a customized Python environment.

 **New Features:**